 If you buy an LTC inflation rider, make sure that annual increases are automatic and not contingent upon evidence of your insurability.

-For example, if you choose a simple inflation rider of 5 percent with a $100 per day benefit, coverage will increase to $105 per day at the policy's first anniversary date.
+Here’s how it works.
+Say you choose a simple inflation rider of 5 percent with a $100 per day benefit.
+Coverage will increase to $105 per day at the policy’s first anniversary date.
 Your daily benefit will increase by $5 each year for the life of the policy.

-With a compound inflation rider, you'll gain more coverage each year.
+With a compound inflation rider, you’ll gain more coverage each year.
 Instead of rising 5 percent based on the original daily benefit of $100, it will be based on the higher amount of coverage at each anniversary date of the policy.
-(After the benefit goes to $105 after the first year, the next increase will be 5 percent of $105, and so on.)
-In 2008, the average LTC insurance consumer purchased a $150 per day benefit — give or take a few dollars depending on place of residence, Ludden says.
+(Once the benefit goes to $105 after the first year, the next increase will be 5 percent of $105, and so on.)

-A good time to seriously consider purchasing an LTC policy with an inflation rider is when you reach your 50s.
+A good time to seriously consider purchasing a long-term care insurance policy with an inflation rider is when you reach your 50s.
 Choosing between a simple and compound inflation rider depends on a number of variables, including your age and health.